 Field School life & language

 The fieldwork runs 7 hours per day.
-The day will be divided between learning mapping techniques, lab work, exercises, lectures, videos and excursions.
+The day will be divided between learning mapping techniques, lab work, exercises and lectures on methodology biological anthropology.

 For every seven course days there are two days off.